BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/Source/Documentation/English/ReferencePages/Symbols/SpinWeightedSpheroidalEigenvalue.md

     "For \[Gamma]=0, SpinWeightedSpheroidalEigenvalue reduces to l(l+1) - s(s+1).",
-    "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "Series expansions in \[Gamma] can be computed to arbitrary order for generic s, l and m."
+    "For s=0, SpinWeightedSpheroidalEigenvalue[0, l, m, \[Gamma]] is equivalent to SpheroidalEigenvalue[l, m, I \[Gamma]] - 2 m \[Gamma].", "For numerical values of \[Gamma], SpinWeightedSpheroidalEigenvalue produces a numerical value of the same precision.", "Numerical values are computed using a series expansion about \[Gamma] = 0, with the number of terms in the expansion determined automatically to ensure the desired precision is reached.", "The MaxIterations option controls the maximum number of terms to include in a numerical approximation.
+For large \[Gamma]/l it may be necessary to set this to a large value in order to achieve the desired accuracy.", "For sufficiently large \[Gamma]/l the numerical evaluation of SpinWeightedSpheroidalEigenvalue may fail to converge for any value of MaxIterations.", "Series expansions about \[Gamma] = 0 can be computed to arbitrary order for generic s, l and m."
     },
   "Numerical Evaluation" -> {
     "SpinWeightedSpheroidalEigenvalue[-2, 2, 2, 0.1]",